Crematorium

 A crematorium, crematory or cremation center is a venue for the cremation of the dead.
 Modern crematoria contain at least one cremator (also known as a crematory, retort or cremation chamber), a purpose-built furnace.
 In some countries a crematorium can also be a venue for open-air cremation.
-In many countries, crematoria contain facilities for funeral homes, such as a chapel.
+In many countries, crematoria contain chapels like funeral homes.
 Some cemeteries or crematoria also incorporate a columbarium, a place for interring cremation ashes.